audunhalland/rust-realworld-entrait/README.md

     like database/storage, application environment (like clock) and specific configuration parameters.
 All such abstractions are defined as traits that must be implemented outside this crate.

-Example of potentially interesting code in this crate is
+Examples of potentially interesting code in this crate is
     the [user module](realworld_domain/src/user/mod.rs),
     its [repository abstraction](realworld_domain/src/user/repo.rs),
     or the [system abstractions](realworld_domain/src/lib.rs).